Attendance

 "Parents whose children are of compulsory school age and registered at school are responsible for ensuring that their children attend school regularly.
 If they fail to do this they are guilty of an offence and may be given a penalty notice."

-This may apply, for example, where a holiday is taken in term time.
+For example, where a holiday is taken in term time.

 How do I report a child's absence?